7. Multidimensional numeric data at a glance#

 ## array([1, 2, 3, 4])

 7.1.3.
-Repeating arrays#
+Repeating arrays

-The previously mentioned numpy.tile and numpy.repeat can also generate some nice matrices.
+The previously-mentioned numpy.tile and numpy.repeat can also generate some nice matrices.
 For instance:

-np.repeat([[1, 2, 3, 4]], 3, axis=0)
+np.repeat([[1, 2, 3, 4]], 3, axis=0) # over the first axis

 ## array([[1, 2, 3, 4],